echoix/megalinter/README.md

   - ENABLE_LINTERS = list of linters to apply lint on codebase (default: all)
   - DISABLE = list of languages and formats to skip (default: none)
   - DISABLE_LINTERS = list of linters to skip (default: none)
-  - Variables VALIDATE_XXX are still taken in account (but should not be used in association with ENABLE and DISABLE variables)
+  - Variables VALIDATE_XXX are still taken into account (but should not be used in association with ENABLE and DISABLE variables)

 ### Enhanced Documentation